 On October 28, 1987, the Provost of the University and the Vice President for Research and Argonne National Laboratory published a memorandum which described and explained University indirect costs rates for non-federal grants and contracts.

-- For-profit sponsors funding basic research (including animal studies), instruction, or other sponsored activities: 40% total direct costs
+For-profit sponsors funding basic research (including animal studies), instruction, or other sponsored activities should apply the equivalent of the full, negotiated federal rate against a total direct cost base:

-- For-profit sponsors funding clinical testing (human studies) of drugs or devices (See Clinical Trials): 25% total direct costs (Effective March 1, 2003)
+For-profit sponsors funding clinical testing (human studies) of drugs or devices (See Clinical Trials):

 For not-for-profit sponsors, in the absence of a published indirect cost policy (email notification alone is not acceptable), the University adds to the proposed budget a line item of administrative costs (or overhead costs) at 20% total direct costs with the following explanation noted with the budget: